Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Background

 In light of this enduring network bottleneck, an important trend has been to push down computation inside the \objstore{}, to reduce the amount of data sent over the network.
 Pushdowns were initially restricted to a subset of SQL (e.g., Amazon S3 Select~\cite{amazon-aws-s3-select-blog}), but there is a renewed effort in the industry to support more complex pushdowns for computations such as image processing~\cite{alibaba-oss-image-proc} or analytics~\cite{amazon-aqua}.
-At Huawei, we are currently focusing on pushing down parts of ML computations to the \objstore{}.
+There has been growing interest in pushing down parts of ML computations to storage~\cite{sophon-hotstorage24, ndpipe-asplos24}.
 This trend goes hand-in-hand with another development, enabling pushdowns to use specialized hardware (\S\ref{background:hardware}).

 Despite these trends, two challenges remain for \objstore{} users.
-The network may still be the bottleneck despite the pushdowns, and the \objstore{} computational resources are scarce and need to be used~efficiently because they are only meant to mitigate the network bottleneck and not replace the compute tier.
+The network may remain a bottleneck despite the pushdowns, and the \objstore{} computational resources are scarce and need to be used efficiently as they are only meant to mitigate the network bottleneck and not replace the compute tier.